ExodusMovement/qaf/README.md

 - Every store is a React component.
 - Actions, lifecycle methods and more.
 - No dependencies, all just React goodness.
-- ~2 KB in size, with ~80 lines of code.
+- ~2 KB in size, with less than 100 lines of code.

 ## Install